 - Evaluation Assurance Levels (EAL) are ratings based on how the product satisfies various functional and assurance security requirements.
 Seven levels describe the rigor and depth of the assessment, with EAL1 being the most basic and EAL7 the most stringent.
 The CCRA has agreed that EAL1 and EAL2 evaluations are to be recognized by all participating countries regardless of where the evaluation was completed.

-- A Protection Profile is a set of Common Criteria technical standards or configurations developed for specific technology types, such as mobile devices or firewalls.
-The Protection Profile specifies security criteria for that type of product, against which the product is evaluated for conformance.
 There are two types of Protection Profiles: Country-specific Protection Profile (PP) requirements, for which there is no guarantee of mutual recognition; and Collaborative Protection Profiles (cPP), recognized by all participating CCRA countries.
 As of March 2020, the Common Criteria Collaborative Protection Profiles listed versions of four basic cPPs: Stateful Traffic Filter Firewalls; Full Disk Encryption – Encryption Engine; Full Disk Encryption – Authorization Acquisition; and Network Device.

 When a certifying body awards a Common Criteria certificate, it asserts that the product meets the security requirements that the company specified in the related security target.
 (A security target is a set of requirements that specifies the scope of the evaluation.)
 Purchasers of certified products must review the security target to understand the assumptions made as part of the evaluation, the product's intended environment, and the security functionality that was assessed.